pdrabik223/block_it/README.md

    26. squish duplicate shapes and add a number of duplicates
    27. ~~remove invisible cells around shapes~~
    28. ~~gh pages break~~
+   29. When cursor moves over screen engines do moves quicker -> this probably is a issue with useEffect

 2. Make a engine that calculates the best move in position: algos planned: